-- any contract created by the school with individuals; - the school's on-line safety policy including the taking, storing and using images of children, Acceptable Use by students and staff, network security, eSafety, Remote Learning/Working and Bring Your Own Device; - the school's CCTV, including ANPR technology, and biometrics policies; - the school's data retention and storage policy; - the school's safeguarding, pastoral, and health and safety policies, including as to how concerns or incidents are recorded; and
+- any contract between the school and its staff or the parents of students; - the school's policy on taking, storing and using images of children;

+- the school's CCTV, including ANPR technology, and biometrics policies; - the school's data retention and storage policy; - the school's safeguarding, pastoral, and health and safety policies, including as to how concerns or incidents are recorded; and - the school's IT policies, including its Acceptable Use policy and range of Information Security policies covering network security, eSafety, Remote Working and Bring Your Own Device.

-Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice, the Staff Privacy Notice and the school's data protection policy, which also provides further information about how personal data about those individuals will be used.
+Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice and the school's data protection policy, which also provides further information about how personal data about those individuals will be used.